COVID-19 implications for financial reporting and audit: Frequently asked questions (FAQs)

-The relief does not apply to section 588G(3), under which it is an offence if a director suspects a company incurs a debt when insolvent, or would be insolvent by incurring the debt, and their failure to prevent the company incurring the debt was dishonest.
+The temporary safe harbour relief did not apply to section 588G(3), under which it is an offence if a director suspects a company incurs a debt when insolvent, or would be insolvent by incurring the debt, and their failure to prevent the company incurring the debt was dishonest.

-Directors are encouraged to seek advice early from a suitably qualified and independent adviser about the company’s financial affairs and the options available to manage the disruption caused by the COVID-19 pandemic.
+Directors were, and continue to be, encouraged to seek advice early from a suitably qualified and independent adviser about the company’s financial affairs and the options available to manage the disruption caused by the COVID-19 pandemic.